-The Caribbean can get very busy! © Mike King 2017
+The Caribbean can get very busy! © About Luxury Cruising

 Another amazing region to in which to take a cruise is Hawaii.
 With its archipelago of eight main islands formed due to the volcanic activity of an undersea mountain range, Hawaii is all about wild natural beauty.

-Read our cruise review: Cruising the Hawaiian Island with Seabourn
+Read our cruise review: Cruising the Hawaiian Islands with Seabourn

 Port of Departure: Cruises generally depart from Honolulu and Los Angeles or San Fransisco

 Best time: December to April, with December to January being peak season

 Maui Wharf Area Seabourn Sojourn in the background © About Luxury Cruising